saurabheb/Serverless_deployment_using_Lambda_function/README.md

 }
 ```

-I have successfully deployment this project in personal account and verified the output in the Postman.
+I have successfully completed the deployment of this project in personal account and verified the output in the Postman.

 Thank you.